Frequently Asked Questions

 Residential buildings are open only to those students who live in that building (other than the first floor classroom of Hawk Hall).

-- No visitors are permitted to enter apartments or suites.
+- No visitors are permitted to enter rooms, apartments, or suites.

 - Guests are not permitted in any on-campus housing unit at any time.
 Only the resident(s) assigned to a room, suite or apartment may be in the housing unit.